 - Blurred vision

 - Changes in seeing colors

-Keep this chart as a handy reference for when you need to determine whether to see an optometrist, ophthalmologist, or optician.
+Keep this chart handy.
+It can help you tell if you need to see an optometrist, ophthalmologist, or other type of eye specialist.

 Do you need to see an ophthalmologist in Knoxville, TN?
 Contact us today to schedule your appointment!